 Cost of Dog Ownership by State

-Below are two interesting statistics looking at the cost of dog ownership by state.
-Both stats are taken from a report published by the Canine Journal.
+Below are two interesting stats looking at the cost of dog ownership by state.
+Both stats are taken from a report published by Pettable.

-New York is the most expensive state to own a dog, costing over $2,000 a month for standard care requirements.
-California, Minnesota, Wisconsin, and Ohio complete the top five.
+Delaware is one of the most expensive states to own a dog, costing over $2864 yearly for standard care requirements.
+New York, California, Minnesota, Wisconsin, and Ohio also come within the same league.
 The prices were based on average costs for food, medicines, grooming, and ancillary expected costs.

-Conversely, the four cheapest states for owning dogs are Florida, North Dakota, Oklahoma, and Oregon.
+Conversely, Idaho is one of the most affordable states, with a $1,232 yearly cost for owning dogs, and others on the list are Florida, North Dakota, Oklahoma, and Oregon.

 FAQ’s